-The primary assumption of this development is based on the hypothesis that more surface area provides more biofilms which eventually results in more removal rates and higher process economy.
+The primary assumption of this development is based on the hypothesis that more surface area provides more biofilms which eventually results in more reduction efficiency and higher process economy.

-However total surface area or protected surface area alone can not be taken as sole measure of MBBR media efficiency for its better performance.
+However total surface area or protected surface area alone can not be taken as sole measure of MBBR media efficiency for its better efficiency.
 Apart from surface area other important properties such as media surface material, its texture, porosity, geometry, orientation of media plays crucial role.
-These properties greatly affect the MBBR process design and performance to a greater extent.
+These properties greatly affect the MBBR process design and efficiency to a greater extent.

 Biofilm Characteristics and its control for efficient MBBR Process

 The efficiency of any MBBR process is solely dependent on retaining high amount of active biomass on the MBBR media performing specific tasks for the biodegradation of target pollutants.
 Thus, having highly efficient and active biofilms on MBBR media is most critical.
 Characteristics of biofilms such as diffusion and substrate gradient, biomass attachment and detachment, biofilm thickness and its control, its composition, structure, and diversity of microbial population are very much crucial to the efficient attached growth MBBR process.